protocol/web3-dev-team/proposals/js-connection-manager.md

 With the existing protocols in libp2p, as well as IPFS subsystems built on top of libp2p, such as Pubsub and the DHT, the need for a connection manager overhaul becomes an import work stream, so that these protocols operate as expected by the users, i.e. out of the box solution.

 Currently, js nodes have a reactive connection manager that can be decoupled into two parts: establishing new connections and trimming connections.
-The former relies on an `autoDial` approach, where each time a new node is discovered it will try to establish a connection with that peer.
-The later consists on blindly trimming connections when reaching a configurable threshold.
+The former relies on an `autoDial` approach, where each time a new node is discovered it will try to establish a connection with that peer, if it has less connections than its desired minimum.
+The latter consists on blindly trimming connections when reaching a configurable threshold.

 From the current solution, there is a lot of space for improvement with tremendous value for the users.
 Either evolving the current connection manager to the state of the go-implementation or implementing a fully fledged [Connection Manager v2](https://github.com/libp2p/specs/pull/161) (+ [more notes](https://github.com/libp2p/notes/issues/13)).

 With the connection manager overhaul in JS we aim to:
-- Find our closest peers on the network, and attempt to stay connected to n to them
+- Find our closest peers on the network, and attempt to stay connected to n of them
 - Finding, connecting to and protecting our gossipsub peers (same topics search)
 - Finding and binding to relays with AutoRelay
 - Finding and binding to application protocol peers (as needed via MulticodecTopology) -- We should clarify what libp2p will handle intrinsically and what users need to do